ClickMinded/woocommerce-gateway-paypal-powered-by-braintree-fork/README.md

 * Fix - Admin can now save multiple merchant Account IDs.

 = 3.0.2 - 2023-05-24 =
-* Add – Support for Cart and Checkout blocks.
+* Add â€“ Support for Cart and Checkout blocks.
-* Dev – Bump WooCommerce minimum supported version from 6.0 to 6.8.
+* Dev â€“ Bump WooCommerce minimum supported version from 6.0 to 6.8.
-* Dev – Bump WooCommerce “tested up to” version 7.4.
+* Dev â€“ Bump WooCommerce â€œtested up toâ€ version 7.4.
-* Dev – Bump WooCommerce “tested up to” version 7.6.
+* Dev â€“ Bump WooCommerce â€œtested up toâ€ version 7.6.
-* Dev – Bump WordPress minimum supported version from 5.6 to 5.8.
+* Dev â€“ Bump WordPress minimum supported version from 5.6 to 5.8.
-* Dev – Bump WordPress “tested up to” version 6.2.
+* Dev â€“ Bump WordPress â€œtested up toâ€ version 6.2.

 = 3.0.1 - 2023-04-04 =
-* Dev – Build with `Gulp` instead of using `skyverge/sake`
+* Dev â€“ Build withÂ `Gulp`Â instead of usingÂ `skyverge/sake`

 = 3.0.0 - 2023-03-16 =
 - Dev - Bump WooCommerce "tested up to" version 7.3.0.
 - Dev - Resolve linting issues.

 = 2.9.1 - 2022-12-19 =
-*  Added – Warning about Braintree payment method at User delete confirmation screen.
+*  Added â€“ Warning about Braintree payment method at User delete confirmation screen.
-*  Fix – Don’t delete the payment method at Braintree if website is staging environment.
+*  Fix â€“ Donâ€™t delete the payment method at Braintree if website is staging environment.
-*  Fix – Billing address details do not get autofilled on the checkout page when using express checkout.
+*  Fix â€“ Billing address details do not get autofilled on the checkout page when using express checkout.
-*  Update – Node version from v12 to v16.
+*  Update â€“ Node version from v12 to v16.
-*  Update – Npm version to v8.
+*  Update â€“ Npm version to v8.

 = 2.9.0 - 2022-11-01 =
-* Add – Support for High-performance Order Storage (“HPOS”).
+* Add â€“ Support for High-performance Order Storage (â€œHPOSâ€).
-* Add – Declare compatibility with High-Performance Order Storage (“HPOS”).
+* Add â€“ Declare compatibility with High-Performance Order Storage (â€œHPOSâ€).
-* Fix – Display more detailed error messages on checkout.
+* Fix â€“ Display more detailed error messages on checkout.

 = 2.8.0 - 2022-10-12 =
 * Add - Support for 3DS2 / EMV 3DS cards.